Internal Tools Development

 Custom software your team uses every day

 The distinction matters.
 Customer-facing software needs to look polished and handle unknown users.
-Internal tools need to be fast, honest about data, and built around the specific way your team works.
+Internal tools need to be fast, honest about data, and built around the way your team actually works.
 The priorities are different, and the architecture reflects that.

 This page covers when internal tools earn their keep, what types businesses most commonly need, why off-the-shelf platforms hit limits, and the architecture patterns that make custom internal tools reliable at scale.